Sakebul-islam/library-management-backend/readme.md

-# 📚 Library Management Backend
+# 📚 Library Management API

 A comprehensive and scalable RESTful API designed to manage a library's book inventory and borrowing records.
 This backend is built with **Node.js**, **Express**, **TypeScript**, and **MongoDB** (utilizing Mongoose), ensuring a robust and type-safe application.